ausaccessfed/shibboleth-idp-installer/README.md

     * auEduPersonAffiliation
     * surname
     * uid
 6. You will receive an email from the federation indicating your IdP is pending.
-After your IdP has been **approved** you will be able to fill all missing properties (See Step 2).
+After your IdP has been **approved** you will be able to fill `attribute_filter_url` (See Step 2).
 7. Re-run the playbook using the same command issued previously (Step 4).

 **IMPORTANT — After running the playbook you must still configure your IdP!** Typically this would be the configuration of `{idp.home}/conf/attribute-resolver.xml` and `{idp.home}/conf/ldap.properties`.